OKC-Houston Game Postponed, Harden Out After COVID Violation

-The James Harden soap opera in Houston now comes with a canceled season opener.
+The James Harden soap opera in Houston now comes with a canceled season opener — and a $50,000 fine for the league's leading scorer.

 Houston's opener against the Oklahoma City Thunder on Wednesday night was scrapped after coronavirus cases and Harden's violation of the NBA's COVID-19 protocols left the Rockets without the league-mandated eight players available.